majkolla/Optimization-of-Magnetic-Reference-Layer/meeting_summaries.md

 - test and see if we get same plots
 - implement very simple rough draft of a solver
     - see if we can get .73
 - run it on parameters of itnerest

+# Meeting 3

+MAKE SURE ALL THOSE WORK

+- Compare reflectivity genx vs mine
+- Compare senstiviet genx vs mine
+- check paper stats and compare